Bordeaux is classified in more detail than any other wine region in the world with its 57 appellations covered by six different classifications:

 Pomerol has never been classified, probably due to its relative anonymity before the 1960s.
 Ch.
 Pétrus is informally recognised as a First Growth in quality but has no legal right to that description on its label.
 Bordeaux was not the first wine region to be classified.
 As far back as the 14th century a list was made of Jurançon's finest vineyards while in 1644 the best wines of Franken in Germany were officially identified.
 However, there is no question that Bordeaux's classification system is the most important, well-known and influential example in existence.
 Its flagship is the 1855 Classification of the Médoc which saw the region's top 58 estates classified into 5 levels of Classed Growths.

 Most of Bordeaux's classifications - notably those for the Médoc, Sauternes and Graves - have never been updated, despite various attempts to do so.
-That for St Emilion, however, is regularly reviewed, with the latest (just-about ratified) classification taking place in 2006.
+That for St Emilion, however, is regularly reviewed; the latest classification took place in 2012.
 Status has always been important in Bordeaux and it is thus not entirely surprising that all attempted reclassifications are fraught with problems.

 Today, from a consumer's view at least, other factors like the 100-point scoring system and reviews from prominent wine journalists like Robert Parker have arguably replaced the purpose of the age-old classification systems.
 This certainly explains why châteaux like Cru Bourgeois Sociando-Mallet and St Emilion's Ch. le Tertre Rôteboeuf have decided to opt out of the system.
 Such a scenario must surely make the late Baron Philippe de Rothschild turn in his grave.
 After all, Rothschild campaigned tirelessly for 50 years to upgrade Ch.
 Mouton Rothschild from a 2nd to a 1st Growth - representing the only alteration that has ever been made to the 1855 classification.